 Class 1 – one amp and one sub (up to 15 inches)

 Class 2 – two amps and two subs (up to 15 inches)

 This doesn’t seem to be too exciting, but Class 1 is limited to 1000 watts.
 How do they enforce this rule with untested or cheater amplifiers built to circumvent the rules and/or the classes?
 This is the rule enforced by using a clamp meter integrated with the measuring device.
 In Class 1, you cannot exceed 1000 watts of total power.
 If the competitor does, he is disqualified.
 In Class 1, you can use 2000, 3000, or 10,000-watt amplifier, BUT it cannot be producing more than 1000 watts.
 This means any company’s amplifier is liable to be used, even the less used Japanese style of amps on the market.

 With wattage being limited, it comes down to box and vehicle.
 Creativity and sound design take center stage instead of equipment.
 I believe this is amazing and the “reset” the Sound Off scene needs.
 I applaud this move by the governing bodies of DB Drag Racing and USACi for taking this bold step.

 IASCA is the third governing body for Sound Offs in North America; they too have classes limiting wattage.
 They have chosen to use fuses to limit the current in their classes.
 What are the positives of this format?
 Low cost to competitors and no additional equipment needed for retailers or show promoter when holding events.
 Bravo boys, bravo.

 All three governing bodies have recognized the need for limiting wattage/current in some shape or form.
-It seems all three governing bodies are on the same page and are sharing common goals – to include and grow the current competitor base of our clients.
-If you haven’t held or been to a local Sound Off in your area, maybe its time to check one out.
+It seems all three governing bodies are on the same page and share common goals – to include and grow the current competitor base of our clients.
+If you haven’t held or been to a local Sound Off in your area, maybe it’s time to check one out.